01-edu/public/subjects/localhost/README.md

 > Routes won't need to support regular expressions.

-> There is no need to pass through `poll` when reading the configuration file.
+> There is no need to pass through `epoll` when reading the configuration file.

 #### Testing your server
 - Do stress tests (for example with `siege -b [IP]:[PORT]`), it must stay available at all costs (availability should be up to 99.5).